German language teaching

 For pupils of any other nationality

-- These pupils attend German as a foreign language courses at their level.
-From the 2nde, they can take the ÖSD (« Österreichisches Sprachdiplom»), examinations, organised externally, if they wish to pursue further post-secondary studies in Austria or elsewhere.
+- From the Seconde class, they can take the ÖSD exams (« Österreichisches Sprachdiplom»), which are organised outside the school, if they wish to study in Austria or elsewehre after graduating High School.

 The Matura: Secondary School Leaving Examination in Austria